 Safety while Donating

 - All TBC staff are wearing masks.
-Face coverings are recommended to wear while donating, but are required in some areas.
-Please follow your city/state’s requirements on face coverings.
+Face coverings are required to wear while donating.

 - Donors are encouraged to make an appointment BEFORE the blood drive to better control social distancing.

 - The Blood Connection staff is limiting the number of people on bloodmobiles and at inside set ups.

 - Donors are being asked to practice social distancing and stay 6 feet apart when possible.

 - If there is a wait at a blood drive, donors may be asked to wait in their cars.
 After check-in and registration with a TBC recruiter, donors will be notified when a space is open for them.

 - Staff is taking extra cleaning precautions to clean surfaces after every donor.
 Donating blood is considered an “essential civic duty” during a pandemic because blood donations are vital to all communities.